 Continued Human Rights Concerns.
 Human rights violations in Cuba have remained a fundamental U.S. policy concern for many years.
-The human rights group Cuban Prisoners Defenders listed 134 political prisoners in May 2020, with 75 imprisoned for reasons of conscience.
-Amnesty International designated six individuals as prisoners of conscience in 2019, including independent journalist Roberto Quiñones, sentenced to one year in prison in August 2019.
-After six months of detention, José Daniel Ferrer, leader of the opposition Patriotic Union of Cuba was released in April 2020; he remains under house arrest after receiving a 41⁄2-year sentence on as sault charges that critics as sert were trumped up.
+As of August 3, 2020, the human rights group Cuban Prisoners Defenders listed 132 political prisoners, with 74 imprisoned for reasons of conscience; Amnesty International designated six of these as prisoners of conscience in 2019.
+After six months of detention, José Daniel Ferrer, leader of the opposition Patriotic Union of Cuba (UNPACU), was released in April 2020 to house arrest after receiving a 41⁄2-year sentence on as sault charges that critics assert were trumped up.